Senate passes sweeping tax, climate package after marathon vote; Harris breaks tie

 The House is set to reconvene at the end of the week to vote on the package.
 Final passage by the House would send it to the White House for President Biden’s signature less than three months before the midterm elections.

-Biden and Democrats hope it sweetens their changes of holding their House and Senate majorities by exciting a disenchanted Democratic base, while Republicans are expected to attack the spending as unnecessary and misguided.
+Biden and Democrats hope it sweetens their chances of holding their House and Senate majorities by exciting a disenchanted Democratic base, while Republicans are expected to attack the spending as unnecessary and misguided.

 A vote-a-rama on the bill started just before midnight Saturday as Democrats stuck together to defeat a barrage of Republican-sponsored amendments designed to put the majority party on the spot.